'Neymar dreamed of playing against Messi' - Super League 'could start in five months' as general secretary defends competition | Goal.com

 What's been said?

 "We want to create [a platform for] the best football.
-A competition that everyone wants to see, that makes people dream," general secretary Laghari told Le Parisien .
+A competition that everyone wants to see, that makes people dream," general secretary Laghrari told Le Parisien .

 "The younger generations are less interested in football, they focus on playing on their console or whatever and only log in for the big games.
 But these big games rarely happen.